zolutal/kropr/README.md

 Made it so that --noisy treats anything ending in a branch/call as a potential gadget, excluding near jumps can mean that when symbols are not available thunked gadgets are not found

-output can be sorted alphabetically via the --sort option
+Output can be sorted alphabetically via the --sort option

+The --magic flag can be used to get some commonly used offsets